New Yorkers turn on Cuomo as aide’s accusations speed stunning downfall

-Democratic New York Gov. Andrew Cuomo faced calls from New Yorkers to resign Wednesday after a former aide renewed her accusations that he sexually harassed her, accelerating one of the swiftest downfalls of an elected leader’s public stature in recent memory.
+New York Gov. Andrew Cuomo faced calls from New Yorkers to resign Wednesday after a former aide renewed her accusations that he sexually harassed her, accelerating one of the swiftest downfalls of an elected leader’s public stature in recent memory.

-Former New York state official Lindsey Boylan accused Mr. Cuomo of kissing her on the lips without her consent, and suggesting that they play strip poker on a flight.
+Former New York state official Lindsey Boylan accused Mr. Cuomo, a Democrat, of kissing her on the lips without her consent and suggesting that they play strip poker on a flight.
 She also recounted a series of unwelcome advances and inappropriate touching.

 “Governor Andrew Cuomo has created a culture within his administration where sexual harassment and bullying is so pervasive that it is not only condoned but expected,” Ms. Boylan wrote in a blog post.
 “I’m compelled to tell my story because no woman should feel forced to hide their experiences of workplace intimidation, harassment and humiliation — not by the governor or anyone else.”

-Ms. Boylan’s allegations, which she first raised in December, opened a floodgate of similar criticisms against the governor.
+Ms. Boylan’s accusations, which she first raised in December, opened a floodgate of similar criticisms against the governor.

 New York state Sen. Alessandra Biaggi, a Democrat who is seeking to strip Mr. Cuomo of his emergency powers, said she believes Ms. Boylan’s claims.